Section 504 of the Rehabilitation Act: K–12 schools

 The law also pertains to any "local educational agency (as defined in section 8801 of Title 20), system of vocational education, or other school system".
 As applied to K–12 schools, "the language broadly prohibits the denial of public education participation, or enjoyment of the benefits offered by public school programs because of a child's disability."
 Although the Individuals with Disabilities Education Act (IDEA) also applies to K-12 schools, the existence of IDEA does not mean the Rehabilitation Act is superfluous.
-IDEA only protects a subset of children and youth who have disabilities—those who satisfy its definition for "child with a disability".
-The definition of disability under Section 504 is broader than that of the Individuals with Disabilities Education Act, so some children who do not meet the IDEA definition of disability are served under Section 504.
+IDEA only protects a subset of children and youth who have disabilities—those who satisfy its definition for "child with a disability", which is limited to thirteen types of disabilities and would qualify for an Individualized Education Program.
+The definition of disability under Section 504 is broader than that of the Individuals with Disabilities Education Act, so some children who do not meet the IDEA definition of disability can still be served under Section 504.

-Section 504 requires school districts to provide Free Appropriate Public Education (FAPE) to children with disabilities, who may benefit from public education, within the individual district's jurisdiction.
-Regardless of the child's disability, the school district must identify the child's educational needs and provide any regular or special education to satisfy the child's educational needs just as well as it does for the children without disabilities.
-This may be accomplished by developing an education plan for the child.
-When done so under Section 504 of the Rehabilitation Act, it is referred to as a 504 plan.
-This 504 plan covers accommodations, services, and support the child will be receiving in order to have access to education at school.
-A 504 plan is different and less detailed than an Individualized Education Program (IEPs).
+Section 504 requires school districts to provide appropriate accommodations to access Free Appropriate Public Education (FAPE) for children with disabilities who may benefit from public education within the individual district's jurisdiction.
+Regardless of the child's disability, the school district must identify the child's educational needs and provide accommodations for students to access their education.

-Section 504 supports rights for students for needs outside of the school day, such as extracurricular activities, sports, and after-school care, because Section 504 prohibits discrimination on the basis of disability.
+Section 504 supports students' rights for needs outside of the school day, such as extracurricular activities, sports, and after-school care, because Section 504 prohibits discrimination on the basis of disability.
 While the process for accommodating students varies per institution, schools generally comply with Section 504 by identifying students with disabilities and evaluating those students.
-If the students are eligible, they create a written accommodation plan, often called a "504 Plan."
-It is similar to, but often shorter than, the IDEA Individualized Education Program (IEP).
-Parents, teachers, and school staff are a part of the process.
-Parents have due process rights; where they disagree with the determinations of the school, they have a right to an impartial hearing.
+If the students are eligible, they create a written accommodation plan, often called a "504 Plan," which outlines accommodations for a student with a disability.

 Violations of Section 504 in the educational environment can be addressed locally with the education agency or with the Office for Civil Rights (OCR) of the U.S. Department of Education.
 Violations of Section 504 can result in a loss of the federal funding.
-According to the Department individuals may also file a private right of action for violations of Sec.
-504. Thus, Section 504 is enforced by OCR.
+According to the Department, individuals may also file a private right of action for violations of Section 504.
+Thus, Section 504 is enforced by OCR.
 IDEA is carried out by another unit of the department, the Office of Special Education Programs (OSEP).